 A large portion of Wasauksing's members reside off-reserve.
-The necessity to travel to vote in person or vote remotely using a mail-in ballot had been identified by community leaders as key obstacles to consistent participation.
+The necessity to travel to vote in person or vote remotely using a mail-in ballot had been identified by community leaders as key obstacles to consistent participation amongst off-reserve members.
 In the land code vote, the participation of off-reserve members was essential for the community to reach participation quorums outlined in the Framework Agreement.
-At the time, the Framework Agreement stipulated that for a Land Code to be successfully ratified a First Nation required 50 percent + 1 of all voters to vote "yes", with the nation also achieving the overall participation of at least 25 percent + 1 of all eligible voters.
+The Framework Agreement stipulates that for a Land Code to be successfully ratified a First Nation must 50 percent + 1 of all voters need to vote "yes" on a land code, with a community also achieving the overall participation of at least 25 percent + 1 of all eligible voters.
+Online voting was adopted largely to help Wasauksing extend the participation of those living off-reserve by removing barriers related to paper balloting options, and by extension help reach the quorums necessary to successfully pass their proposed Land Code.

-To offer online voting, Wasauksing partnered with private-sector vendor Vote-Now who facilitated voter registration, ballot casting, and tabulation.
-To support uptake, Wasauksing was proactive in engaging its members.
-The community launched several initiatives to generate awareness of the Land Code vote and to educate members on the different voting options available.
+To offer online voting, Wasauksing partnered with private-sector vendor Vote-Now who facilitated voter registration, ballot casting and tabulation.
+To support online voting uptake, Wasauksing was proactive in engaging its members.
+The community launched several initiatives to generate awareness of the Land Code vote and educate members on different voting options available to them.
 These initiatives included in-person information sessions, a website devoted to providing information on the Land Code and the ratification vote, and regular articles on the vote published in Wasauksing's community newsletter.

-Overall, Wasauksing's experience with online voting were viewed as successful.
-Wasauksing ratified their Land Code with 76 percent of voters voting in favour.
+Overall, Wasauksing's experiences with online voting in the land code vote were viewed as successful.
+Wasauksing successfully ratified their Land Code, with 76 percent percent of voters voting in favour of the ratification.
 The community also saw a sizable uptake of remote voting.
-Of the 251 ballots cast, 151 ballots (75 internet and 76 mail) were cast remotely, with most of those ballots cast by off-reserve voters.
+Of the 251 ballots cast, 151 ballots (75 Internet and 76 mail-in) were cast remotely, with most of those ballots cast by off-reserve voters.
 In light of this, online voting proved to be an effective tool for those living off-reserve.

-In addition to good uptake amongst off-reserve voters, Wasauksing members also reported general feelings of satisfaction with online voting.
+In addition to a sizable uptake amongst off-reserve voters, Wasauksing members also reported general feelings of satisfaction with online voting.
 100 percent of online voters surveyed during the ratification vote indicated being satisfied with their online voting experiences.
-Survey data collected also indicated that a majority (63 percent) of paper voters would consider switching to online ballots in the future.
-Overall, survey data shows that online voting is increasingly important for both on and off-reserve voters.
+Survey data collected also indicated that a majority (63 percent) of paper voters would consider switching to online ballots in future elections of votes.
+Overall, survey data reveals that online voting is increasingly important for both on and off-reserve voters.
 The satisfaction with online voting was mirrored by community leaders and administrators.
-Those tasked with leading elections and votes in Wasauksing reported that the technology increased their capacity to engage members throughout the duration of the Land Code process.
+Those tasked with leading elections and votes in Wasauksing reported that the technology increased their capacity to engage their members throughout the duration of the Land Code process.
 The technology also helped to improve ballot tabulation and transparency during and following the conclusion of the vote.